vkumpost/FindPeaks/README.md

 The currently supported keyword arguments are
 - `npeaks`: Maximum number of peaks to return.
 - `sortstr`: Sort peaks.
 Possible options are `"ascend"` (the smallest peak first) or `"descend"` (the largest peak first).
+- `sortref`: Reference property used to sort the peaks.
+Possible options are `"height"` (default) and `"prominence"`.
+This option is ignored if `sortstr` is not specified.
 - `minheight`: Minimum peak height.
 - `minprominence`: Minimum peak prominence.
 - `threshold`: Minimum height difference between a peak and the neighboring points.